Iceland Information & Frequently Asked Questions

+Contrary to what some might think, the food in Iceland is abundant and delicious!
 Icelandic farmers take pride in their connection to the land, and many of the dishes that guests enjoy are made with locally grown, farm-to-table ingredients.
 Iceland has amazing greenhouses, so you’ll be pleasantly surprised at the variety and quality of the food which includes vegetarian and vegan options.
-Should you wish to venture out on your own, Akureyri is home to several cafe’s, coffee houses, juice bars, wine bars, and several other more formal restaurants for a special night on the town.
-Reykjavik, where we often spend the last night of our visit, is a foodie’s paradise with plenty of nightlife.

 What are the accommodation like?

-The shared apartments are some of the nicest in Akureyri.
-They feature modern design, central temperature control, comfortable beds with down comforters, full kitchens and common living areas, and natural, pristine drinking water straight out of the tap.
-Piping hot water for the showers and Jacuzzi’s is tapped from below, heated by the earth itself.
-An array of common breakfast items, fruit, coffee and selection of teas are also provided.
-The apartments are just a 10-12 minute walk to the town center, where we’ll have many of our meals together.
+The shared houses feature modern design, central temperature control, comfortable beds with down comforters, full kitchens and common living areas, and natural, pristine drinking water straight out of the tap.
+Piping hot water for the showers and Jacuzzi’s is tapped from the waters below, heated by the earth itself.
+The houses are just a few blocks / 10-12 minute walk to the town center, where we’ll have many of our meals together.

 We love Iceland for so many reasons!